michael-valdron/devfile-registry-support/TROUBLESHOOTING.md

 If a given stack(s) in your devfile registry does not show up when the devfile registry is deployed, check the following:

-1) Verify that the stack exists under the `stacks/` folder in your devfile registry repository
+1. Verify that the stack exists under the `stacks/` folder in your devfile registry repository
-2) Verify that the devfile registry logs show it pushing the stack to the OCI registry
+2. Verify that the devfile registry logs show it pushing the stack to the OCI registry
-3) Verify that the index.json created by the registry build contains the devfile stack
+3. Verify that the `index.json` created by the registry build contains the devfile stack
-4) Verify tha you specified the proper devfile index image when deploying the registry.
+4. Verify that you specified the proper devfile index image when deploying the registry.